niekwit/gps-orfeome/README.md

   barcode_id_column: 0 # Column with unique barcode IDs
   sequence_column: 1 # Column number with barcode sequences

+# Alignment settings
+bowtie2:
-# Mismatches allowed during alignment
+  mismatch: 0 # mismatches allowed in the alignment
-mismatch: 0
+  extra: "" # Extra arguments for bowtie2

 # MAGeCK/DrugZ can be used when bin_number is set to 1
 mageck: